OntimizeWeb/docs/_ontimize_web_ngx_charts/configuration/05-o-discretebarchart.component.md

 You can check a running example of this *Discrete Bar Chart* [here](https://try.imatia.com/ontimizeweb/v8/charts/main/bar-chart/discrete-bar){:target="_blank"}.

-All chart parameter for the Discrete Bar Chart are described [here](https://nvd3-community.github.io/nvd3/examples/documentation.html#discreteBarChart){:target="_blank"}.
+All chart parameters for the *Discrete Bar Chart* can be checked in the API tab or in the [official documentation](https://nvd3-community.github.io/nvd3/examples/documentation.html#discreteBarChart){:target="_blank"}.

 ## Basic Example